Hola! I’m Cristina Curp of The Castaway Kitchen and I’m super excited to kick off Caribbean Heritage Month here with Whole30!

 Growing up in Miami, Fl, as a Cuban-American meant weekends with my Abuelos.
 This recipe is a traditional adobo chicken with potatoes and mojo.
 This one-skillet recipe is the kind of thing my Abuela would make on a Sunday afternoon.

 Pro tip: always keep some mojó on hand for a flavor boost!
-Just as it is, it’s totally Whole30 compliant without any modifications.
+Just as it is, it’s totally Whole30 compatible without any modifications.
 That’s actually true for many Cuban dishes (hello, plantains)!

 Choosing Your Ingredients

 All of my recipes are super flexible, because I think it’s important to create dishes that folks can make, no matter where they live.
 Here are a few ingredient options, as well as my recommendations for specific ingredients.